Scrum Master Role – Everything What Managers Need to Know

 - Consulting team members and foundation on Agile

 - Helping team members to create information radiators

 - Giving feedback to the team

 - Encouraging the use of Agile Engineering Practices within the development team

 - Challenging team with Agile Management Innovations (e.g. FedEx-Days)

-- Exchanging knowledge with other Scrum Masters in the organisation ( e.g. Community of practices)
+- Exchanging knowledge with other Scrum Masters in the organization ( e.g. Community of practices)

 - Doing Gemba Walks

 Responsible for helping the team to maintain the big picture: